kevoreilly/CAPEv2/docs/book/src/customization/signatures.rst

                                        regex=True)

 As you can see the structure is really simple and consistent with the other modules.
-We're going to get into details later, but as you can see at line **12** from version 0.5 CAPE provides some helper functions that make the process of creating signatures much easier.
+We're going to get into details later, but as you can see in line **12** from version 0.5 CAPE provides some helper functions that make the process of creating signatures much easier.

-In this example we just walk through all the accessed files in the summary and check if there is anything ending with "*.exe*": in that case it will return ``True``, meaning that the signature matched, otherwise return ``False``.
+In this example we just walk through all the accessed files in the summary and check if there anything is ending with "*.exe*": in that case, it will return ``True``, meaning that the signature matched, otherwise return ``False``.

 In case the signature gets matched, a new entry in the "signatures" section will be added to